vansky/simple_sentence_tokenizer/README.md

     cat INPUT_File | python simple_sentence_tokenizer.py > OUTPUT_File

 INPUT_File is a plain text file (defaults to stdin if --input is - or is missing)
-OUTPUT_File is file with one sentence per line (defaults to stdout if --output is - or is missing)
+OUTPUT_File is a file with one sentence per line (defaults to stdout if --output is - or is missing)

 The script will combine incomplete fragments to make a sentence and will split multiple sentences: